HISTORY & HIGHLIGHTS

 1987 Workman Theatre Project (WTP) is founded by Lisa Brown.

 In the spring of 2009, Workman Arts moved from its home at 1001 Queen Street to its current location in the former Equity Showcase Theatre at 651 Dufferin.
 This is a temporary arrangement while new facilities are developed as a part of the much larger campus revitalization currently underway at the Centre for Addiction and Mental Health (CAMH).
-An exceptional part of this new development will be a “Centre of Excellence”, a unique, state-of-the-art facility which will allow Workman Arts to not only grow its existing programming, but to also expand the depth and breadth of services offered to member artists and the wider community.
-It will house a fully accessible arts and learning centre that include a 300 seat theatre, a visual art gallery, artists’ studios, digital media studio and rehearsal spaces.
-Shovels will break ground on the new facility beginning in 2016.
+An exceptional part of this new development will be a “Centre of Excellence”, a unique, state-of-the-art facility which will allow Workman Arts to not only grow its existing programming but to also expand the depth and breadth of services offered to member artists and the wider community.
+It will house a fully accessible arts and learning centre that will include a 300 seat theatre, a visual art gallery, artists’ studios, digital media studio and rehearsal spaces.
+Shovels broke ground on the new facility in 2017.
 Workman Arts will serve as an international hub for arts and mental health organizations, performing a variety of activities including communications and education (workshops, seminars, lectures), public events, and research on mental health and the arts.